altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "They want me to walk over?
 What a poor reception, that's why I hate the countryside.
 They have no manners at all."<br/>

-Becker complained as he walked and knocked into a child who was running.
+Becker complained as he walked and knocked into a child who was running.<br/>

 "Ah."<br/>

 "Ugh...!?"<br/>

-The child was a boy about 6 years old who blinked and lowered his head.
+The child was a boy about 6 years old who blinked and lowered his head.<br/>

 "Sor, Sorry!"<br/>

 From his dressing, he should be a commoner's child.
 His clothes weren’t ragged, but they aren’t classy either.
-His shoes were made from linen.
+His shoes were made from linen.<br/>

-In contrast with his uncouth behavior earlier, Becker smiled gently.
+In contrast with his uncouth behavior earlier, Becker smiled gently.<br/>

 "...
 Ara~ are you okay, little friend?"<br/>

-He took out a high class handkerchief from his chest pocket.
+He took out a high class handkerchief from his chest pocket.<br/>

-The child nodded.
+The child nodded.<br/>

 "Yea, I'm alright."<br/>